zflorez/zflorez/README.md

-- 👋 Hi, I’m @zflorez senior at the University of Arizona, (Computer Science & Information Technology)
+- 👋 Hi, I’m @zflorez senior at the University of Arizona, (Computer Science & Information Technology).
-- 👀 I’m interested in software development, cyber security, back-end development
+- 👀 I’m interested in back-end software engineering.
-- 🌱 I’m currently learning Database Design, Cloud Computing, and Automata Theory
+- 🌱 I’m currently learning Database Design, Cloud Computing, and Automata Theory.
 - 💞️ I’m looking to collaborate on any project you have in mind.
 - 📫 How to reach me: zsf@email.arizona.edu